RULES FOR COMP PICKS

 **A team losing more or better qualifying free agents than it acquires in the previous year is eligible to receive extra draft picks.

 **Compensatory free agents are determined by a formula that uses salary, playing time and postseason honors.
 Only unrestricted free agents whose contracts naturally expire or void (no team-forced voids) are eligible under the formula, and those who sign one-year deals for low minimums generally do not count.
-Players also must remain on the new teams past Week 10 of their first season there.

 **The comp signing period ends the Monday after the draft; any player signed after that does not count in the formula.